nusdistsys/nusdistsys.github.io/content/notes/CAP.md

 draft: true
 ---

-Tip: Usually analysed in the context of a
+Tip: Usually analysed in the context of a master with its replicas.
+Consider reads and writes sent to the replicas.

 ## Theorem